 HIS FATHER’S RABBI

 H: But they're no, no better than any other form.
-Furthermore, the rabbi which my father belonged, to I'll tell you something, you know in the old country they wear uh a small talis under your jacket, then the big talis.
+Furthermore, the rabbi which my father belonged to, I'll tell you something, you know in the old country they wear uh, a small talis under your jacket, then the big talis.
 That thread, the that thread was a blue one, that for this rabbi said he caught that fish which it has the, the blood comes of that fish, the color theles [turquoise], so I wore theles.
 Here the big rebbe, the Lubavitzer, because he's the only one who makes success around here the Hasidim.

 M: M hm